fisadev/asiru/README.rst

-asiru
+Asiru
 =====

-Ubuntu based linux live DVD with lots of python development tools working
+Ubuntu based linux live DVD with lots of python development tools working.

 Why "asiru"?
 It means "snake" on Quechua, an ancient language of some south american originary civilizations.